LucasHang/task-scorer/README.md

 # Tech Stack

 I was looking for something fast and new, specially avoiding the need of database and server.
-So for developing the frontend I choose SvelteKit (which I vary much recommend) and for sharing + storing data I used a peer to peer library called [Gun.js](https://gun.eco).
+So for developing the frontend I choose SvelteKit (which I very much recommend) and for sharing + storing data I used a peer to peer library called [Gun.js](https://gun.eco).

 # create-svelte